 Pittsburgh, Pennsylvania, United States

 Every Google office has its own distinct character and the one in Pittsburgh, Pennsylvania highlights industrial touches.
 It's housed in Nabisco's century-old building.
 Old World accents such as blown-up photos of Smithfield Street Bridge and libraries fill the once bare penthouse.
-Perhaps
+Perhaps the most unique aspect of this office is the giant hammock made from a cargo net.

 This Google office makes our list because of its extremely tasteful interiors meant to reflect the Russian identity.
 The bold colors are a given for the Google brand but the chic choice in furniture and cafe-style cafeteria pays close attention to details.